Quantum tomography explains quantum mechanics: On the foundations of quantum mechanics

 Subjectivity in the choice of the model is the kind of subjectivity one has everywhere in physics.
 It has nothing to do with subjective knowledge of details about a particular system under experimental investigation commonly discussed in the foundations of quantum physics and modelled by subjective probabilities.
 Indeed, it seems pointless to try to assign subjective probabilities for decisions to use a particular model as the subject of discourse.

-In the quartic oscillator model discussed, the only subjectivity is in the choice of the ansatz for the Hamiltonian and the use of classical mechnaics rather than quantum mechanics.
+In the quartic oscillator model discussed in Subsection \ref{s.systemId}, the only subjectivity is in the choice of the ansatz for the Hamiltonian and the use of classical mechanics or quantum mechanics.
 There is no subjectivity in the parameters: If the parameters do not agree with the true parameters within the limits of the model accuracy claimed, more and more independent measurements lead sooner or later to a statistically arbitrarily significant discrepancy with experiments.

-Precisely the same holds in quantum tomography.
-Again, the only subjectivity is in the choice of the model -- in this case the Hilbert space representing the quantum system and the assumption inherent in the DRP that states are modelled by density operators.
+Precisely the same holds in quantum tomography of stationary quantum systems with a low-dimensional state space.
+Again, the only subjectivity is in the choice of the model -- in this case the Hilbert space representing the quantum system and the assumption inherent in the detector response principle that states are modelled by density operators.
 Everything else can be determined and checked completely independent of any subjective knowledge.
 Assuming that a quantum system is in a state different from the true state simply leads to wrong predictions that can be falsified by sufficiently long sequences of measurements.
 Nothing depends on the knowledge of an observer.
 The latter can be close to the objective truth or far away -- depending on how well informed the observer is.

 The assignment of states to stationary sources is as objective as any assignment of properties to macroscopic objects.
-Thus the \bfi{knowledge} people talk about when referring to the meaning of a quantum state resides solely in what is encoded in (and hence ''known to'') the model used to describe a quantum system -- not to any subjective mind content of a knower!
+Thus the \bfi{knowledge} people talk about when referring to the meaning of a quantum state resides solely in what is encoded in (and hence ''known to'') the model used to describe a quantum system -- the details of the dynamics and the initial conditions, and not to any subjective mind content of a knower!
+In particular, the situation is precisely the same as in classical mechanics, where the models also depend on this kind of knowledge (or prejudice, if the model is chosen based on insufficient knowledge).

-In particular, as quantum values of members of a quantum measure, all probabilities are objective \bfi{frequentist probabilities} in the sense employed everywhere in experimental physics -- classical and quantum.
+As quantum values of members of a quantum measure, all probabilities are objective \bfi{frequentist probabilities} in the sense employed everywhere in experimental physics -- classical and quantum.
 That the probabilities are only approximately measurable as relative frequencies simply says that -- like all measurements -- probability measurements are of limited accuracy only.
-Similarly, as a property of macroscopic instrument, the collapse and its generalizations is an objective phenomenon -- not a subjective update of knowledge.
+Similarly, as a property of macroscopic instrument, the collapse and its generalizations are objective phenomena -- not subjective updates of knowledge.